jeremykendall/php-domain-parser/README.md

 }
 ~~~

-**NEW IN VERSION 5.2:**

-- `Rules::getPublicSuffix` returns a `PublicSuffix` object determined from the `Rules` object;

-**NEW IN VERSION 5.1:**

-- `Rules::createFromString` expects a string content which follows [the PSL format](https://publicsuffix.org/list/#list-format);
-- `Rules::createFromPath` expects a valid path to a readable PSL.
-You can optionnally submit a context resource as defined in PHP's `fopen` function;

-Both named constructors:

-- uses internally a `Pdp\Converter` object to convert the raw content into a suitable array to instantiate a valid `Pdp\Rules`;
-- do not have any cache functionnality;

 #### Usage

-Domain name resolution is done using the `Pdp\Rules::resolve` method which expects at most two parameters:
+Public suffix resolution is done using the `Pdp\Rules::resolve` method which expects at most two parameters:

 - `$domain` a domain name as a string
 - `$section` a string which specifies which section of the PSL you want to validate the given domain against.
 The possible values are: